-But even if your app is ready it is still good idea to invest in improving your design as bad user interface and UX make customers leave your app and prevent adding new users.
-However at this point the cost for redesign will be much higher.
+But even if your app is ready it is still a good idea to invest in improving your design as bad user interface and UX makes customers leave your app and prevent adding new users.
+However, at this point, the cost for redesign will be much higher.

 For every dollar spent to resolve a problem during product design, $10 would be spent on the same problem during development and $100 or more if the problem had to be solved after the product’s release.

-At the same time simple change of the site button can make miraculous changes in your profit.
-In the Luke Wroblewski book ‘Web Form Design: Filling in the Blanks’ we can find interesting story about the button that was worth $300 Million.
+At the same time, a simple change of the site button can make miraculous changes in your profit.
+In the Luke Wroblewski book ‘Web Form Design: Filling in the Blanks’ we can find an interesting story about the button that was worth $300 Million.